Terry Fox Run

 in commemoration of Canadian cancer activist Terry Fox and his Marathon of Hope.

 The event was founded in 1981 by Isadore Sharp, who had contacted Fox in hospital by telegram and expressed his wishes to hold an annual run in Fox's name to raise funds for cancer research.
 Sharp had lost his son to cancer in 1979.
 The event is held every year on the second Sunday following Labour Day.
-Since its inception, it has raised via the 'Terry Fox Foundation' over $750 million (CAD).
-The run is informal which means that the distance often varies, usually between 5 and 15 kilometres; participation is considered to be more important than completing the set distance.
-There are also runs set up by schools of every level, often with shorter distances than the "official" ones.
+Since its inception, it has raised via the Terry Fox Foundation over $1 billion (CAD).
+The run is informal which means that the distance often varies, usually between 5-15 km; participation is considered to be more important than completing the set distance.
+There are also runs at schools of every level throughout Canada, often with shorter distances than the community runs.

 The Terry Fox Run has no corporate sponsorship, in accordance with Terry Fox's original wishes of not seeking fame or fortune from his endeavour.
 During his cross-Canada run, he rejected every endorsement he was offered, as he felt that it would detract from his goal of creating public awareness.
 The Terry Fox Runs have no advertisements on any race related materials (such as T-shirts, banners, etc.), and the Terry Fox Foundation's policies are explicitly against profiting from association with the charity goal of the run, though not-for-profit support is welcomed.